 tic+chat is anonymous, but to enter the chat we will ask you for your first name or the name you wish to be known by.
 We will also ask you for a password so we can easily find you on our system.
 This means that if you visit tic+chat in future you won’t have to repeat your information to another member of our team.
 We will ask you to tell us the area you live and your age so that we can check we are funded to provide the service to you.
 We will also ask you for some information that we use to help us improve the quality and availability of our service, for instance, your gender and ethnic origin.

 Whatever you talk about in tic+chat is private.
-It’s a safe anonymous space for you to discuss whatever is on your mind.
+It’s a safe, anonymous space for you to discuss whatever is on your mind.
 We ask you to use your first name only or a different name to your own so that it is not possible for us to know who you are.
-Always dial 141 in front of the number to call us anonymously.
-We do not keep or store your computer or device IP address.
+Because it’s a confidential service your number is withheld from our helpline team, they will not be able to see your number.

 A TIC+ trained supervisor may listen to your call or supervise your 1-2-1 chat to make sure that we help you the best way we can.